Taitava/cb-GeneralTextCompare/README.md

 **Actual user manual is still under development!**

+## Modifying and contributing
+You can modify the function and create [pull requests](https://github.com/Taitava/cb-PatternCompare/pulls) to discuss about merging your changes to this repository.
+Just a few things to consider if you are going to modify the function:
+- Write to `PatternCompare.cb` comments about what you have changed.
+Git commit messages are not enough, because the original C++ function's license requires that modifications need to be documented.
+Write the same information to the [Author](#Authors) section of this readme document.
+- Write some unit tests that test that the feature you have implemented works the way you mean it to work.
+Even if it's a simple feature/change.
+Unit tests can be run with [cbUnit](https://github.com/Taitava/cbUnit).
+You can also ask me for help with creating unit tests.
+- Discuss your modification idea in the [issues](https://github.com/Taitava/cb-PatternCompare/issues) before creating a pull request.

 ## Under the hood
 This section discusses about certain decision details that I made when porting this function.
 They are not relevant for knowing how to use the function.